 Psychology Department Commencement

-Please note that although the graduates should be at Gregory by 2:00pm to be checked in for line-up.
+Please note that graduates should be at Gregory by 2:00pm to be checked in for line-up.
 Guests will not be admitted for seating until 2:30pm.

 We expect over 2,000 guests to attend the Psychology ceremony, so we request that everyone plan to get there early enough to walk leisurely from the parking garage in time to be seated before the ceremony.
 This is especially true for guests with mobility issues.

 The Psychology ceremony is Friday, May 19th, 2017, Gregory Gym, 3:00pm.

 There is no rehearsal, but we do ask graduates to check in at 2:00pm to get their name card and hear the instructions for lining up.

 There is no limit on guests and tickets are not required, so invite everyone!
 There will be an opportunity to mingle with faculty and advisors after the ceremony on Gregory Plaza if you or your family wish to greet them.

 WHAT TO WEAR

 Robes must be worn to the ceremony, with a mortarboard, white tassel and stole (the College of Liberal Arts color).